qubic/integration/Partners/migration.md

 > Base URL: `https://rpc.qubic.org/live/v1`

 > [!NOTE]
-> The old paths (without `/live`) will remain supported until end of 2026.
+> The old paths (without `/live`) will remain supported until the end of 2026.
 However, we advise updating your systems as soon as possible.

 For example, `/v1/tick-info` becomes `/live/v1/tick-info`.